axelyamel01/OMVPushInterface/README.md

 ## Release notes:

+- 2023.05.07:
+    * Fixed bug when there were spaces between colon(:) and fields in config file
+    * Updated message for disk space collector
+    * Added verbose mode
 - 2023.05.06:
     * Changed the config section `omv-system-info` to `omv-system-address`
     * Allowed to configure multiple `omv-system-address` sections